sahilvyas29/MetaCrafterProject/README.md

 Functionality

-● Project owners can create a new crowdfunding project.
+● Project owners can create a new crowdfunding project. <br>
 ● Every new crowdfunded project has a timeline and a funding goal.
 ● Users can fund different projects within the timeline ● If the funds are not successfully raised by the time the campaign ends, users should